GWJL/FreecodecampProject2-SurveyForm/README.md

 * Form creation through html
 * Input, label and fieldset positioning through CSS
-* How to setup a github Repository through windows 10
+* How to setup a github Repository through Windows 10

 # See this project live at the following URL: